mxslk/DebugYourPain/content/_index.md

 bookToc: false
 ---

-# Debug Your Pain
+# Home

-Whether you have chronic low-back pain, RSI, or carpal tunnel, this site shows you how to debug your chronic pain using a mixture of first principles and empirical evidence.
+I spent a thousand hours experimenting with how to resolve chronic pain.
+I succeeded and began to teach other people.
+This site condenses hundreds of hours of trying different techniques, dozens of pain science papers, and the workshops I've run.

 **You can go from in pain and frustrated to having a clear path forward.
 Here's how:**

-## 1. Understand
+## 1. Understand the principles of pain

 Pain is probably not what you think it is.
 Grasping a more accurate model of pain is the first step towards resolution.